 Anywhere else, this would be considered a safety violation worthy of termination.
 Here, we can fling down the safety manual and dance upon it…because it’s New York!
 Another completely unjustified double standard.

 The receiver had a short staff because it was the day after Christmas.
-Knowing that in advance, he still scheduled all these trucks.
+Knowing that in advance, he still scheduled all these trucks at the exact same hour.
 The delay cost me a day of driving.
 Suffice it to say that the $75 bonus was insufficient compensation.

 Flying J Truck Stop, Interstate 70 exit 188, Near St. Louis, Missouri